 The fact is, a cold supply chain has a litany of hurdles that can make things go south rather quickly.
 And when things go wrong; problems can snowball out of control.

-Each day in North America, shippers move 200,000-plus cold storage shipping containers from manufacturing facilities to distribution warehouses and final recipients.
-These movements are frequently monitored for accurate temperatures and tracked via GPS satellite equipment and feature instant notifications for vendors, shippers, receivers, and carriers via multiple communication platforms.
+Each day in North America, shippers move large amounts of cold storage shipping containers from manufacturing facilities to distribution warehouses and final recipients.
+These movements are frequently monitored for accurate temperatures and tracked via GPS satellite equipment.
+Instant notifications are sent to key stakeholders via multiple communication platforms:

 With all these moving parts, a slight slip-up can trigger a significant disruption of service.
 That being said, there are four general areas of temperature-controlled shipping that require special attention to ensure problems don't occur.

-Let’s take a look at a few of the more common areas of cold supply chain movement that are prone to slip-ups.
-Hopefully, this blog post will give you a good idea of what problems you may face and how to minimize them.
+Let's take a look at a few of the more common areas of cold supply chain movement that are prone to slip-ups.
+In this blog post, we'll explore the problems you may face and how to minimize them.

 Let's dig a little deeper and have a peek at what these four areas entail.